The Avalanches: 2000–2004: Since I Left You

 From mid-1998, the Avalanches had been recording their debut album, initially under the working title Pablo's Cruise.
 In February 2000 they finished mixing it at Sing Sing Studios in Melbourne.
 Its initial launch date in 2000 was delayed due to the need for sample clearances and overseas interest.
 By July, with the album, now titled Since I Left You, overdue, Chater's Gimix cassette was made available.
 This mixtape blended previews of forthcoming album tracks with some band favourites.
-Chater estimated that Since I Left You was assembled from approximately 3,500 vinyl samples.
 The first Australian single from the album, "Frontier Psychiatrist", was issued in August, which peaked in the top 50 on the ARIA Singles Chart.
 It reached No. 6 in Triple J's 2000 Hottest 100 countdown, the world's largest annual radio music poll.
 In October the band undertook their first Australian headline tour, appearing in all capital cities.
 All dates were completely sold out.
 Seltmann broke his leg in Brisbane in an on-stage collision with bassist and singer Di Blasi.

 In November 2000, Since I Left You was launched in Melbourne with a boat cruise party aboard the Victoria Star, through Port Phillip Bay, with The Face and other UK media flying to Australia to cover the event.
 The band won six Australian Dance Music Awards.
 They travelled to the UK for a three-week promotional stint, including DJ sets at the Social and Fabric Nightclubs, while their remix of Badly Drawn Boy's "The Shining" was released in the UK.
-Since I Left You contained numerous samples, including a sample of Madonna's "Holiday" on the track "Stay Another Season".
+Chater estimated that Since I Left You was assembled from approximately 3,500 vinyl samples.
+One notable example is a sample of Madonna's "Holiday" on the track "Stay Another Season".

 The UK version of Since I Left You was released by XL Recordings in 2001, which debuted at No. 8 on the UK Albums Chart in April, and quickly topped 200,000 sales in the UK.
 Also that month, the first UK single from the album, the title track "Since I Left You", was released and debuted at No. 16 on the UK Singles Chart.